-Your brokerage runs on spreadsheets.
-You know this.
-Your managing brokers maintain their own tracking files.
-Your accounting team reconciles commissions in Excel.
-Your recruiting pipeline lives in a Google Sheet that three people update and nobody fully trusts.
+Most brokerages run on spreadsheets.
+Managing brokers maintain their own tracking files.
+Accounting reconciles commissions in Excel.
+The recruiting pipeline lives in a Google Sheet that three people update and nobody fully trusts.

 A literature review spanning 35 years of research, led by Prof. Pak-Lok Poon across four universities, found that 94% of business spreadsheets contain critical errors.
-Not minor formatting issues.
-Errors that affect outcomes.
-Half of spreadsheet models used by mid-sized and large businesses contain material defects significant enough to change results.
+Not formatting issues: errors that change outcomes.
+Half of the spreadsheet models used inside mid-sized and large businesses contain material defects significant enough to alter results.

-In an industry where the median brokerage EBITDA margin sits at 1.68%, the distance between a good decision and a costly one is razor-thin.
-When your data is wrong, your decisions follow.
+In a sector where the median brokerage EBITDA margin sits at 1.68%, the distance between a good decision and a costly one is razor-thin.
+When the data is wrong, the decisions follow.

-Data-driven brokerage management isn't about buying a BI platform or hiring a data scientist.
-It's about knowing which numbers actually matter, trusting those numbers enough to act on them, and building habits around reviewing them consistently.
+Data-driven brokerage management is not a BI platform or a data hire.
+It is a discipline: knowing which numbers actually matter, trusting those numbers enough to act on them, and reviewing them on a fixed cadence.

 The Spreadsheet Trap

-Someone builds a spreadsheet to solve a specific problem.
-Agent production tracking, maybe.
-Or listing inventory by office.
-The spreadsheet works.
+Someone builds a spreadsheet to solve a specific problem: agent production tracking, listing inventory by office.
+It works.
 It gets shared.
 People add columns.
 Someone creates a second tab.
-A few months later, there are four versions floating around, each slightly different, and nobody is sure which one is current.
+A few months later, four versions are circulating, each slightly different, and nobody is sure which one is current.

-This isn't a technology failure.
-It's an organizational one.
+This is not a technology failure.
+It is an organizational one.
 Spreadsheets are flexible, familiar, and free.
-They're also single-user tools being used for multi-user problems.
-When your managing broker in one office is tracking agent production differently than the managing broker in another, you don't have a data problem.
-You have a consistency problem that makes cross-office comparisons meaningless.
+They are also single-user tools being asked to do multi-user work.
+When the managing broker in one office tracks agent production differently than the managing broker in another, the problem is not data; it is consistency.
+Cross-office comparisons become meaningless.

-I run operations across eight offices in five states with roughly 1,200 agents.
-Early on, each office had its own tracking methods.
-Comparing agent productivity across locations required pulling data from multiple sources, normalizing definitions, and hoping nobody had a formula error in row 47.
+A worked example: a brokerage operating eight offices across five states with roughly 1,200 agents began with each office running its own tracking methods.
+Comparing agent productivity across locations required pulling data from multiple sources, normalizing definitions, and trusting that nobody had a formula error in row 47.
 The data existed.
-The trust didn't.
+The trust did not.

-The deeper issue with spreadsheet dependency isn't the errors (though 94% containing errors is damning).
-It's that spreadsheets create data silos by default.
-Client information lives on individual computers.
+The deeper issue is not the error rate, damning as 94% is.
+It is that spreadsheets create data silos by default.
+Client information lives on individual machines.
 Production data sits in files that walk out the door when an office administrator leaves.
-Critical business intelligence fragments across the organization until nobody has a complete picture.
-As Brokermint's research notes, data silos mean some team members lack essential information for their roles, breeding inefficiency and resentment.
+Business intelligence fragments across the organization until nobody holds the complete picture.
+As Brokermint's research notes, silos leave team members without information their roles require, and inefficiency and resentment follow.

 What Data Actually Matters

 The temptation with any analytics initiative is to measure everything.
-Resist that.
-Most brokerages don't have a data scarcity problem.
-They have a data relevance problem.
-They're tracking the wrong things, or tracking the right things without connecting them to decisions.
+That instinct is the first thing to discard.
+Most brokerages do not have a data scarcity problem.
+They have a data relevance problem: tracking the wrong things, or tracking the right things without connecting them to decisions.

-Here are the metrics that actually move a brokerage forward.
+The metrics below are the ones that move a brokerage forward.

-Closed volume is the headline number, but it's a lagging indicator.
-By the time you see it, the work happened months ago.
-The metrics that let you manage proactively are different.
+Closed volume is the headline number and a lagging indicator.
+By the time it shows up, the work happened months ago.
+The metrics that enable proactive management are different.

-Transactions per agent is the clearest productivity measure.
+Transactions per agent is the cleanest productivity measure.
 Industry-wide, agent productivity averaged 7.3 transactions per agent in 2025, down 17.7% from the prior decade's average of 8.9.
-That's the benchmark.
-Where do your agents sit?
-More importantly, do you know the distribution?
+That is the benchmark.
+The more useful question is distribution.
 A brokerage averaging 7 transactions per agent might have half its roster at 2 and a handful at 20.
 The average hides the story.

 Pipeline velocity tracks how long deals take from contract to close.
-If your average transaction takes 45 days and one office consistently runs 55, that's a process problem worth investigating.
-Is it the title company?
-The managing broker's review speed?
-Slow inspections?
-You can't fix what you can't see.
+If the firm-wide average runs 45 days and one office consistently runs 55, that is a process problem worth investigating: title company, managing-broker review speed, inspection bottlenecks.
+Invisible problems do not get fixed.

-Listing-to-close ratio reveals how effectively your agents convert listings to completed transactions.
-A high ratio of expired or withdrawn listings signals pricing problems, marketing gaps, or skill deficiencies that production volume alone won't surface.
+Listing-to-close ratio reveals how effectively agents convert listings to completed transactions.
+A high rate of expired or withdrawn listings signals pricing problems, marketing gaps, or skill deficiencies that production volume alone will not surface.

 Pipeline Health

-Pipeline reporting is where most brokerages are completely blind.
+Pipeline reporting is where most brokerages run blind.
 They know what closed last month.
-They have a vague sense of what's under contract.
-They have almost no visibility into what's coming.
+They have a vague sense of what is under contract.
+They have almost no visibility into what is coming.

-Track pending volume by stage (under contract, through inspection, cleared to close), and you can forecast revenue with reasonable accuracy.
-Track the fallout rate at each stage, and you can identify where deals are dying.
-If 15% of your contracts fall apart after inspection and the industry average is 8%, something specific is wrong.
-That's actionable.
+Pending volume tracked by stage (under contract, through inspection, cleared to close) produces a workable revenue forecast.
+Fallout rate tracked at each stage identifies where deals die.
+When 15% of contracts fall apart after inspection against an industry average of 8%, something specific is wrong.
+That is actionable.

 Revenue per agent matters.
-But so does cost per transaction and cost per agent.
+So do cost per transaction and cost per agent.
 Brokerage leaders cite reduced profit margins (41%) as a top challenge, alongside recruiting (63%) and agent productivity (54%).
-You can't manage margins without understanding your cost structure at a granular level.
+Margins are not manageable without a granular view of the cost structure.

-What does it cost you to support one agent for a year?
-Include office space allocation, technology subscriptions, marketing support, staff support, E&O, and training.
-Now compare that to what that agent generates.
+What does it cost to support one agent for a year?
+Office space allocation, technology subscriptions, marketing support, staff support, E&O, training.
+Compare that figure to what the agent generates.
 Some agents are profitable at three transactions.
-Some aren't profitable at eight.
+Some are not profitable at eight.
 Without the data, every agent looks the same on the roster.

 Marketing Attribution

-This one is painful because the data is hard to get.
-But knowing where your closed transactions actually originated is the difference between informed marketing spend and expensive guessing.
+The data here is painful to assemble, which is why most brokerages skip it.
+Knowing where closed transactions actually originated is the difference between informed spend and expensive guessing.

-Track lead source through to closing.
-Not just "internet lead" versus "sphere of influence."
-Which platform?
-Which campaign?
-What was the cost per lead, cost per contract, and cost per closing for each channel?
-If your Zillow spend generates a cost-per-closing of $4,200 and your Google Ads generate one at $1,800, that's a budget reallocation you should know about.
+Lead source needs to be tracked through to closing, not just "internet lead" versus "sphere of influence," but which platform, which campaign, the cost per lead, cost per contract, and cost per closing for each channel.
+A Zillow spend generating a $4,200 cost-per-closing against Google Ads at $1,800 is a budget reallocation that should not stay hidden.

 Agent Retention

-Agent turnover is one of the most expensive problems a brokerage faces, and one of the least measured.
-Research consistently shows that 75% of new agents leave within the first year.
-Each departure represents lost recruiting costs, lost training investment, and lost potential production.
+Agent turnover is among the most expensive problems a brokerage faces and the least measured.
+Research consistently shows 75% of new agents leave within the first year.
+Each departure is lost recruiting cost, lost training investment, and lost potential production.

-But retention data is useless as a single number.
-Break it by tenure, production level, office, and managing broker.
-If one office retains 85% of agents and another retains 60%, and both have similar market conditions, the variable is management.
-Now you have something to work with.
+Retention is useless as a single number.
+Broken out by tenure, production level, office, and managing broker, it becomes a diagnostic.
+When one office retains 85% of agents and another retains 60% under similar market conditions, the variable is management.

 McKinsey research found that data-driven organizations are 23 times more likely to acquire customers and 19 times more likely to be profitable.
-BARC research showed an 8% increase in profit and a 10% reduction in cost for businesses using data effectively, with 69% citing better strategic decisions.
+BARC research showed an 8% increase in profit and a 10% reduction in cost among businesses using data effectively, with 69% citing better strategic decisions.
 The returns are real.
-But only 20% of organizations McKinsey surveyed said they actually excel at data-driven decision-making.
+Only 20% of organizations McKinsey surveyed described themselves as actually excelling at data-driven decision-making.

 The gap between having data and using data is enormous.
-Here's how to close it.
+Closing it depends on three habits.

 Regular Review Cadence

-Weekly: Each managing broker reviews their office's pipeline, pending transactions, and new business activity.
-This should take 15 minutes, not an hour.
-If it takes an hour, your data is too scattered.
+Weekly: each managing broker reviews their office's pipeline, pending transactions, and new business activity.
+Fifteen minutes, not an hour.
+If it takes an hour, the data is too scattered.

-Monthly: Leadership reviews cross-office performance, agent productivity trends, financial metrics, and marketing ROI.
-This is where patterns surface.
+Monthly: leadership reviews cross-office performance, agent productivity trends, financial metrics, and marketing ROI.
+Patterns surface here.
 One slow month is noise.
-Three slow months is a signal.
+Three is a signal.

-Quarterly: Deep dive into retention, recruiting ROI, per-agent profitability, and strategic metrics.
-This is the meeting where you make resource allocation decisions based on what the data is telling you.
+Quarterly: a deeper review of retention, recruiting ROI, per-agent profitability, and strategic metrics.
+This is where resource allocation decisions get made on the data rather than the gut.

 Accountability Through Visibility

-When metrics are visible, behavior changes.
-Not because people are being punished, but because transparency creates ownership.
-When every office can see the other offices' performance (and their own), managing brokers start paying attention to the numbers that get reviewed.
+Visible metrics change behaviour, not through punishment, but because transparency creates ownership.
+When every office can see the others' performance alongside its own, managing brokers begin paying attention to what gets reviewed.

-This doesn't mean public shaming.
-It means shared context.
-If the entire leadership team sees that Office A converts leads 40% faster than Office B, the natural conversation becomes "what is Office A doing differently?"
-That's a learning opportunity, not an indictment.
+This is not public shaming.
+It is shared context.
+When the leadership team sees that Office A converts leads 40% faster than Office B, the natural conversation becomes "what is Office A doing differently?"
+Learning opportunity, not indictment.

 Start With Three Numbers

-Don't try to measure everything at once.
-Pick three metrics that directly connect to decisions you're making right now.
-For most brokerages, those are: agent productivity (transactions per agent), pipeline health (pending volume and fallout rate), and profitability (revenue per agent minus cost per agent).
+Measuring everything at once is the failure mode.
+Pick three metrics that connect to decisions already being made.
+For most brokerages, those are agent productivity (transactions per agent), pipeline health (pending volume and fallout rate), and profitability (revenue per agent minus cost per agent).

-Get those three numbers accurate, visible, and reviewed regularly.
+Get those three accurate, visible, and reviewed regularly.
 Then add the next three.
-Building a data culture is iterative.
-Trying to go from spreadsheets to a 40-metric dashboard in one leap guarantees that nobody looks at any of them.
+A data culture is iterative.
+Going from spreadsheets to a 40-metric dashboard in one move guarantees that nobody looks at any of it.

 The Mistakes That Keep Brokerages Data-Blind